Steckschwein/steckschwein-emulator/README.md

-Steckschwein Emulator
+6502 MSX Emulator
 ======================

-This is the emulator for the 8bit Steckschwein homebrew computer forked from the X16 naked Emulator and adapted to blueMSX.
-It only depends on SDL and therefore can be compiled on all modern operating systems.
+This is an 6502 emulator for the 8bit Steckschwein homebrew computer forked from the X16 naked Emulator and adapted to blueMSX.
+It only depends on SDL2 and therefore can be compiled on all modern operating systems.

 Binaries & Compiling